HamstringAssassin/Blog/_posts/2017-04-10-Beef-Stir-Fry.markdown

 ---
 layout: post
-title:  "Simple Thai Beef Stir Fry"
+title:  "Thai Beef Stir Fry"
 date:   2017-04-10 20:56:00
 categories: jekyll update
 image: http://placehold.it/300x300

+about:
+ - A simple, quick thai beef stir fry.
+The veg here can be substituted or added to depending on what you have lying around or what you prefer.

 steps:
- - one: fry the beef, ginger, chilli and coriander together
+ - Fry the beef, ginger, chilli and coriander together
- - two: when the beef is nearly cooked, add the bean sprouts and some soy and fry for aprox 30 seconds
+ - When the beef is nearly cooked, add the bean sprouts and some soy and fry for aprox 30 seconds
- - three: put aside and wipe wok
+ - Put aside and wipe wok
- - Four: add some more oil to the wok
+ - Add some more oil to the wok
- - five: Fry the spring onions and the mushrooms for a few minutes
+ - Fry the spring onions and the mushrooms for a few minutes
- - six: Add the peppers, mangetout and fry for a few more minutes
+ - Add the peppers, mangetout and fry for a few more minutes
- - seven: Add the cooked beef
+ - Add the cooked beef
- - eight: Add soy sauce, a tablespoon of oyster sauce and a teaspoon of sugar
+ - Add soy sauce, a tablespoon of oyster sauce and a teaspoon of sugar
- - nine: add the juice of lime just before serving
+ - add the juice of lime just before serving

 ingredients:
- - 1: one red pepper
+ - one red pepper
- - 2: one green pepper
+ - one green pepper
- - 3: bean sprouts
+ - bean sprouts
- - 4: soy sauce
+ - soy sauce
- - 5: Oyster Sauce
+ - Oyster Sauce
- - 5: beef
+ - beef
- - 6: mangetout
+ - mangetout
- - 7: ginger
+ - ginger
- - 8: garlic
+ - garlic
- - 9: chilli pepper
+ - chilli pepper
- - 10: spring onions
+ - spring onions
- - 11: corriander
+ - corriander
- - 12: mushrooms
+ - mushrooms
+ - Salt
+ - pepper
+ - sugar

 ---